EnthusiastiCon/enthusiasticon.github.io/index.md

 ### Saturday -- Talks

 This day will be a day full of [talks](/talks).
 Maybe we will use some of the time to prepare ideas for Sunday.
-Specific schedule TDB.
+You can find the programme [here](/programme).
 Please register [at eventbrite](https://www.eventbrite.de/e/enthusiasticon-talks-saturday-tickets-44470221630).
 We have room for up to 100 people at ThoughtWorks.